Winchcombe Archive Collection at Long Room Gallery

 Selling element: To raise funds for the continuing running costs of the Collection and promote current day makers, selling shows are also held in tandem with these six monthly exhibitions, with contemporary ceramics and some art for sale selected to be directly complimentary to the given theme.
 Similarly, and subject to availability, period art and ceramics are also offered for purchase.

-Past and present exhibition themes: Initial shows focussed on the output of Winchcombe Pottery in the 1920s and 1930s, and the use of brushwork to embellish and decorate the everyday tablewares of Cardew and his team both at Winchcombe and elsewhere.
-2016 saw a large retrospective tribute to the career of Cardew’s successor at Winchcombe, Ray Finch, to mark the 80th anniversary of his arrival.
-Michael’s deep seated love of music and popular regional culture and folk craft was elucidated by a Folk Art theme show and sale in November 2016.
+Past and present show themes: Exhibition themes to date have focussed on the output of Winchcombe Pottery in the 1920s and 1930s, and more recently the use of brushwork to embellish and decorate the everyday tablewares of Cardew and his team.
+May 2016 will see a large retrospective tribute to the long career of Cardew’s successor at Winchcombe, Ray Finch, as summer 2016 marks the 80th anniversary of his arrival at the Pottery.
+Michael had a deep seated love of music and popular regional culture and folk craft, an area in considerable vogue between the wars for both his friends and in the wider artistic community.
+This aspect of his creativity will be elucidated by a Folk Art themed show this November, with the exhibition and sale of both period and contemporary objects imbued with a folk or naïve aesthetic.

-Pastoralism: Since then and to place Cardew’s rurally enthused early artistic output in context, we have held major shows of Pastoral art of the same period.
-These events celebrating the etchings of followers of Samuel Palmer ranged from a Pastoral exhibition (2017) of the early output of Graham Sutherland and Paul Drury to a major exhibition encompassing the art and rural life interests of Robin and Heather Tanner (2018).
-The connections of such art with our foundation collection of ceramics range from the primarily geographic to the directly personal, with all broadly imbued with a love of the English Countryside and its lifestyle – notably the Cotswolds – and of its traditional built environment.
+Plans for 2017-2018: Subject to the support of private lenders, the Collection intends to host a run of complimentary exhibitions of neo-romantic art of the inter war years primarily in wood engraved and etched media.
+The artists selected will range from the Cotswolds based FL Griggs (May 2017) through alumni of Goldsmiths College of the 1920s to the etcher and educationalist Robin Tanner (May 2018).
+The connections of such art with our foundation collection of ceramics range from the primarily geographic to the directly personal, with all broadly imbued with a love of the English Countryside and its lifestyle - notably the Cotswolds - and of its traditional built environment.

 Future donations: We would be particularly keen to attract future donations and legacies of Cotswolds School and related display and domestic furnishings to complement existing Collection assets.
 It is the direct experience of our existing collaborators, that objects entrusted to public museums are all too frequently consigned to reserve collections, only rarely to be displayed and thus enjoyed by the general visiting public.
 We have the principle of accessibility as a core founding ethos, and hope that this is a principal shared by other private individuals who might chose to contribute loved objects from their collections on temporary loan or as permanent donations or legacies in the future.

-Charitable trust: We are now in the process (December 2018) of establishing a permanent charitable trust to be the recipient and guardian of loved objects from private collections, undertaking their periodic display when they harmonise with the context of individual exhibitions, and ensuring their accessibility where possible, subject to necessary issues of care and conservation to ensure their enjoyment by future generations.
+Charitable trust: The medium term intention is to create a permanent charitable trust to be the recipient and guardian of loved objects from private collections, undertaking their periodic display subject to the context of individual exhibitions, and ensuring their accessibility where possible, subject to necessary issues of care and conservation to ensure their enjoyment by future generations.